-Over the past five years, the number of Running Start students earning both their high school diploma, and an associate degree, has almost doubled!
+Over the past five years, the number of Running Start students earning both their high school diploma and an associate degree, has doubled!*

 Running Start provides considerable savings in the overall cost of a college education.
 The high school pays the tuition.
 A maximum of 15 credits are funded per quarter.
 Many students earn their associate degree, and their high school diploma, at the same time.

 Estimated tuition cost for two-years of full-time attendance based on 2016-17 in-state tuition rates.

 Students have access to more course options than may be available in a traditional high school.
 Students whose academic interests are not being met in high school often flourish in a more challenging educational setting.
 They may also welcome the opportunity to get a 'running start' on their college degree.

 Students can choose from a full-range of college level classes (100 or higher) offered in a variety of course formats, including evening, online, hybrid, enhanced or in a traditional classroom setting.